|

 Choose a Bait and Location Strategically

 When I am just stopping by for a short stay at the lake, I frequently rely on lures or jigs as my primary bait source.
+I often use a backpack tackle box and collapsible rods that I can store under my seat for ready use any time I want.

 By relying on artificial bait instead of live bait in these situations it lets me be spontaneous on hitting the water.